This post was most recently updated on April 15, 2021

-While we continue to change and grow from year to year as businesses and individuals, so does Google and the way people are searching for and finding things online.
-With the constant growth of the internet and social media, it is all the more important to actively control, manage, and define your own online presence with these 20 reputation management best practices for the new year.
+While we continue to change and grow from year to year as businesses and individuals, so does Google and how people are searching for and finding things online.
+With the constant growth of the internet and social media, it is all the more important to actively control, manage, and define your online presence with these 20 reputation management strategies that are effective in 2021.

 The majority of internet users are spending their time online:

-Since it is impossible to control what others might be posting about you online, it is important to develop your own online presence that allows you to promote yourself or your business in a true and positive light for family, friends, employers, competitors, and the whole world to see.
+It is impossible to control what others might be posting about you online.
+That’s why it’s important to develop your online presence online.
+That way, you can promote yourself or your business in a true and positive light for family, friends, employers, competitors, and the whole world to see.

 The new year always welcomes feelings of exciting opportunities for a fresh start.